 consideration.
 Awards are granted not to fund singular events but to make possible committed participation in ongoing activities.

 You must show that a proposed activity would be financially difficult without external funding.
 Opportunity Awards are not intended to be tuition scholarships but rather should finance out-of-pocket expenses required for a particular activity or opportunity.
-However, an
+However, a student may request an

-award may be requested to help with tuition if the co-curricular activity requires registration for associated credits not covered by academic year tuition (for example, a summer internship).
+award to help with tuition if the co-curricular activity requires registration for associated credits not covered by academic-year tuition (for example, a summer internship).

 Immediately following a deadline date, all proposals received to that point are reviewed together in a collaborative process by the Student Life and Outreach Committee.

 Questions can be submitted to